Does Your Insurance Policy Cover Rental Income?

 Rental income or Fair Rental Value coverage pays up to twelve months of loss of income, but some insurance carriers have the option to extend it for a longer period for an additional premium.
 Due to the delay in material supplies and building permits, it is highly recommended to increase your loss of income time limit to a minimum of 18 or 24 months.
 The amount that the property owner receives from the insurance carrier for loss of rents or income is determined based on the lease agreement with the tenant.

 After a catastrophic event such as the Marshall Fire in Boulder County, which started on December 30th, 2021 and destroyed over 1,000 structures, building materials and contractors are difficult to be found, causing delays in reconstruction and extending the need for loss of income.
-An insurance policy that includes correct rental income protection can keep money coming in while the repairs are made, allowing property investors to make mortgage payments, cover unforeseen costs, and avoid foreclosure to the total loss of the property.
+Unfortunately, most of these homes are still under construction.
+An insurance policy that includes enough rental income protection can keep money coming in while the repairs are made, allowing property investors to make mortgage payments, cover unforeseen costs, and avoid foreclosure to the total loss of the property.

 In my experience as an insurance agent for over a decade, I have seen policies from the competition with only $5,000 in Loss of Rents coverage or none.
 It is recommended that the client, real estate investor or property manager calculate the total annual rent to avoid any gaps in coverage.
 It is your responsibility to talk to your agent to review the limit amount for loss of income included in your rental policy.
 If you would like a second opinion about this topic or other endorsements, please contact me.